DFPS no longer uses FAST Pass forms. They have been replaced with the Fingerprinting Instruction Sheets here.

 - Persons 14 years or older who reside in a prospective foster or adoptive home.

 Child-placing agencies or independent foster homes must complete an out-of-state abuse/neglect history check for foster or adoptive parent applicants and any other adult living in the foster or adoptive parent's home if the individual has lived outside of Texas any time during the previous five years.
-See Obtaining a Child Abuse Central Registry Check in Each State for information on how to obtain this information from another state.
+Information about obtaining criminal history or abuse and neglect background checks in other states can be found in the Criminal Background Check Contact List provided by the U.S. Department of Health & Human Services.

 If a state that maintains a child abuse and neglect registry does not comply with requests for information from another state, the licensed child-placing agency should notify its Licensing representative so that state office can bring this to the attention of the Administration for Children and Families (ACF) regional office for Texas.